pyeventsourcing/esdbclient/README.md

 constructor argument is also required.

-When connecting to a "secure" server, the `root_certificates` argument is expected to be a Python `str` containing PEM encoded SSL/TLS root certificates, and it is used for authenticating the server to the client.
+When connecting to a "secure" server, the `root_certificates` argument is expected to be a Python `str` containing PEM encoded SSL/TLS root certificates.
 This value is passed directly to `grpc.ssl_channel_credentials()`.
+It is used for authenticating the server to the client.
 It is commonly the certificate of the certificate authority that was responsible for generating the SSL/TLS certificate used by the EventStoreDB server.
 But, alternatively for development, you can use the server's certificate itself.

 In the example below, the constructor argument values are taken from the operating system environment.
 This is a typical arrangement in a production environment.
+It is done this way here so that the code in this documentation can be tested with both a "secure" and an "insecure" server.

 ```python
 import os